-All the dentists and dental nurses who worked at the practice had current registrations with the General Dental Council.

-The practice had a recruitment policy which detailed the checks required to be undertaken before a person started work.
-For example, proof of identity, a full employment history, evidence of relevant qualifications and employment checks including references.
+All of the dentists, dental hygienist and dental nurses had current registration with the General Dental Council, the dental professionals' regulatory body.
+The practice had a recruitment policy that detailed the checks required to be undertaken before a person started work.
+For example, proof of identity, a full employment history, evidence of relevant qualifications, adequate medical indemnity cover, immunisation status and references.
+We checked four staff recruitment records and found these to be in order.